s1gdel/Shopster---Full-Stack-Ecommerce-Website/README.md

 Overview
 --------
-Shopster is a Spring-based web application offering user authentication, product listing and selling, cart functionality, payment integration using Stripe, and a password reset feature.
+Shopster is a Spring-based web application emulating an e-commerce website offering user authentication, product listing and selling, cart functionality and payment integration using Stripe.
 It is designed to provide a streamlined user experience for buying and selling products online.

 Features
 --------